 The waterfalls in Huasteca Potosina are increasingly popular with Mexico’s domestic tourists.
-If you visit on any normal weekday, you might be one of the only visitors at the waterfalls.
-But if you happen to arrive during a Mexican long weekend (especially during Semana Santa), each waterfall site will be inundated with tourists.
+If you visit on any average weekday, you might be one of the only visitors at the waterfalls.
+But if you arrive during a Mexican long weekend (especially during Semana Santa), each waterfall site will be inundated with tourists.

-We recommend to avoid visiting during holiday weekends at all costs.
+We recommend avoiding visiting during holiday weekends at all costs.

 We already mentioned it above, but it’s worth saying again.
 Having your own vehicle to explore Huasteca Potosina’s abundant waterfalls will make your experience much more positive.
 You’ll spend less time getting from one waterfall to another.
 You’ll also be much more time efficient, which should help offset the cost of a rental car.

 No matter what season you arrive, the swimming areas in Huasteca Potosina will be cold.
-Though we loved swimming amongst each of the waterfalls here, if we’re honest, the waters here were just a tad too cold to fully appreciate.
+Though we loved swimming amongst each of the waterfalls here, if we’re honest, the waters here were just a tad too cold to appreciate fully.

-If you’re also sensitive to colder waters, we recommend bringing along a wetsuit top to keep your upper body warm while you swim.
-It could be the difference between swimming only 5 minutes in a waterfall pool, or 30 minutes.
+If you’re also sensitive to colder waters, we recommend bringing a wetsuit top to keep your upper body warm while swimming.
+It could be the difference between swimming for only 5 minutes in a waterfall pool or 30 minutes.